downflux/go-orca/README.md

 	// Simulate one simulation loop.
 Step() is a pure function and does not
 	// mutate any state -- the caller will need to manually set the position
 	// and velocity vectors.
+Or not, im_a_sign_not_a_cop.jpg.
+	//
+	// Note that we are manually casting the base K-D tree into the
+	// ORCA-specific K-D tree.
-Or not, im_a_sign_not_a_cop.jpg. mutations, _ := orca.Step(orca.O{
+	mutations, _ := orca.Step(orca.O{
 		T: okd.Lift(t),
 		// Pick a sensible value for the lookhead -- this depends on how